 Quick Answer

 Five non-traditional products, each with a signature risk.
-Limited partnerships bring illiquidity and pass-through taxation.
-Exchange-traded notes and structured products carry issuer credit risk.
-Leveraged and inverse funds reset daily, so compounding decays value over any period longer than a single session.
-Match each to time horizon, liquidity needs, and risk tolerance.
+Limited partnerships bring illiquidity and pass-through taxation, while exchange-traded notes and structured products carry issuer credit risk.
+Leveraged and inverse funds reset daily, so returns can diverge sharply from the stated multiple and decay in volatile markets over any period longer than a single day.

 The whole unit on one sheet: five product structures, their defining risks, and the suitability lines the exam rewards.

-- A limited partner who participates in management loses the liability shield and may be treated as a general partner with unlimited liability.
+- A limited partner who exercises control over management risks the liability shield and may be treated as a general partner with unlimited liability, depending on the governing partnership law and conduct, not automatically.
 Most-tested LP concept.

 - Partners are taxed on their share of partnership income, not on cash actually distributed.
 A partner can owe tax with no distribution received.

-- Limited partnership income and losses flow through on a Schedule K-1 (Form 1065); LP losses generally offset only passive income.
+- Limited partnership income and losses flow through on a Schedule K-1 (Form 1065); LP losses generally offset only passive income, and any excess loss is suspended and carried forward, not lost.

 - An exchange-traded note (ETN) is a senior, unsecured debt promise, not a fund.
 It holds no assets and is not Federal Deposit Insurance Corporation (FDIC) insured, even though a bank issues it.